fabianboesiger/z-table/README.md

 # Z Table

 This crate provides lookup functions for the standard normal table, also called Z table.
-Because the lookup functions are `const`, they can be evaluated at compile time.
+Because the lookup functions are `const fn`, they can be evaluated at compile time.
+This crate is:

+* **Small** in size
+* **Fast**, as it relies on simple table lookups and can be evaluated at compile time
+* **Minimalistic**, only some basic table lookup functions are provided

+Keep in mind that this crate isn't the most precise as it only relies on table lookups.
+The error is roughly 0.1%.

+If you need something more precise with more functionaliy, don't use this crate.
+An alternative would be [statrs](https://crates.io/crates/statrs).

 ## Example